jesskelsall/astarus/items/magic/wither.md

 Wither has travelled extensively with [Nacnar Morwesyrr](../../characters/nacnar-morwesyrr.md) as part of her adventuring career.
 An old favourite of hers, she kept it in good condition over the years.
 In combat she would typically favour her double-bladed scimitar.

-Following [Vētrall Astérr](../../characters/vetrall-asterr.md) becoming a [Familia Vulpes](../../organisations/familia-vulpes.md) mentor and learning of their quest to find out more about the [Fall of Chausain Memory Sphere](../artifacts-of-oonar/memory-spheres/fall-of-chausain-memory-sphere.md), Nacnar gave Wither to Vētrall to "do as you please with".
+Following [Vētrall Astérr](../../characters/vetrall-asterr.md) becoming a [Familia Vulpes](../../organisations/familia-vulpes.md) mentor and learning of their quest to find out more about [Mémoire de Défaite](../echneshment/memory-spheres/memoire-de-defaite.md), Nacnar gave Wither to Vētrall to "do as you please with".